gatopk7/java_projects/README.md

 # java_projects
-These projects were carried out at the Tonala University Center
+These projects were carried out at the Tonala University Center by Netbeans